Positive mental health through music

-Everyone is welcome—whether you’re a musician or simply love music, regardless of your skill level or experience.
+Everyone is welcome to access our programmes, regardless of skill level or experience.

 Our impact